Mareantz/TPJAD-2025/servlet-homework/README.md

-# Project: Distributed Servlet Application (Microservice Simulation)
+# Homework: Distributed Servlet Application (Microservice Simulation)

-**Student:** `[Your Name Here]`
+**Student:** `Ciotir Marian-Augustin`
-**Group:** `[Your Group Number Here]`
+**Group:** `244`

 ---

 ## 1. Introduction

-This project demonstrates the core principles of a distributed, **microservice-based architecture** using fundamental Java technologies.
+This homework demonstrates the core principles of a distributed, **microservice-based architecture** using fundamental Java technologies.
 The primary goal is to fulfill the requirement of having multiple servlets, running on different application servers, communicating with each other to complete a single user request.

 The application simulates a company's backend dashboard.
 A central **API Gateway** servlet receives a request from a user.
 To fulfill this request, it communicates with two separate, independent "microservices": a **User Service** and an **Inventory Service**.
 These services run on their own servers, and the gateway is responsible for aggregating their data and returning a single, combined response to the user.